exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounter/README.md

 * You can use the arrow keys to move blocks up and down.
 * But dragging blocks sideways can rearrange your setup in unexpected ways.

 Be careful, *Undo* seems to have trouble moving things back to how they were, so it's easy to end up with a messed-up design.
+If you've screwed up your design past the point of no return, try *Right-click -> Regenerate Layout*.

 # What's next?